pennsylvania medical power of attorney print 2004 pennsylvania medical power of attorney print 2004

 When does the Pennsylvania MPOA become active?

-The Pennsylvania MPOA becomes active when the principal is deemed incapacitated by medical professionals.
+The Pennsylvania MPOA becomes active when medical professionals deem the principal incapacitated.
 This means the person can no longer make informed decisions regarding their healthcare due to a medical condition or situation.

 Are there limitations on an agent’s authority in an MPOA?